 Why do children hate cleaning themselves so much?
 Showers, teeth brushing, hair combing — it’s like torture to little kids.
 I am constantly asking my kids, “Did you wash your hands?”
 “WITH soap?”
 And then they slink back into the bathroom to wash properly.
 Little buggers.
 I think I may have found a way to make hand washing less of a chore.
-These handmade soaps are like washing with jello, all wiggly and wobbly.
+These homemade jelly soaps are like washing with jello, all wiggly and wobbly.
 They are great fun and not hard at all to make.

 To make jelly soap, you really only need two ingredients: liquid soap and gelatin.
 In addition to those ingredients you can add food coloring, scented oils, glitter, or even small toys.
 You can set the jelly soap in molds or in jars, both will work.